Equality and diversity

 In order to achieve this, we ask that every participant show respect to others, on an Out Of Character (OOC) level, including using appropriate and respectful language at all times while at the society or using society-provided means of communication (facebook, wiki, etc. If needed, the Exec maintains absolute moderation over the Society's online presence).
 Discrimination on the grounds of gender, sex, disability, sexuality or OOC skin colour make no sense in the game's setting and we do not expect anyone’s characters to express sexist, ableist, homophobic, transphobic or racist views.

-Discrimination does exist within the game world; different species may look down on others and different factions may have hierarchies, etc. The point is simply that such discrimination should be solely about in-character factors, rather than factors of the person playing the character.
+Discrimination may exist within the game world; different species and subspecies may look down on others and different factions may have hierarchies, etc. The point is simply that such discrimination should be solely about in-character factors, rather than factors of the person playing the character.
 Real life discrimination in or out of character on the grounds of gender, sex, transgender status, disability, sexual orientation or sexual behaviour is not acceptable.
 In particular we ask people to be careful to use people's preferred names and pronouns given that people may play characters of a different gender to their own.

 Please note that our game contains various curses and mental effects which can affect your character's mind, however please be very careful if you chose to roleplay characters with any kind of mental illness or disability and avoid hurtful stereotypes.
-While a roleplay effect could cause you to act more strongly on your feelings or desires, roleplay effects that cause new sexual desires are not allowed in Breaking Worlds.
+While a roleplay effect could cause you to act more strongly on your feelings or desires, roleplay effects that cause new sexual desires are not allowed in our games.
 Roleplay effects should never make you do something you're uncomfortable with.

 If you encounter behaviour contravening this policy, please inform a ref or a member of the exec as soon as you are able.
 The refs and exec have the authority to investigate the situation, and then warn the person responsible, require them to leave the game, or permanently ban them from the game, depending on the severity of their behaviour.
 There is no system of appeal.
 The exec are ideally the first point of contact but it's fine to speak to a ref if you prefer.